FlavourSys/user-manual/installation/backend.rst

 MySQL Database
 --------------

-For storing the project meta data and relations, the Mint back end requires a SQL database server, which can either be running locally or remote depending on the scale of your setup.
+For storing the project metadata and relations, the Mint back-end requires a SQL database server, which can either be running locally or remote depending on the scale of your setup.
 The Mint installer configures a MySQL database to run locally on the same host as the web application, however, any other major SQL database (e.g., PostgreSQL, Oracle) should be fine too.
-Unfortunately, the Mint back end is known to have problems with the SQLite database.
+Unfortunately, the Mint back-end is known to have problems with the SQLite database.

-Once you have setup your favorite database server, you need to create an user and a production database for the Mint back end The syntax for a local MySQL server would be as follows::
+Once you have setup your favorite database server, you need to create an user and a production database for the Mint back-end The syntax for a local MySQL server would be as follows::

     CREATE USER 'mint'@'localhost' IDENTIFIED BY 'password';